China has become a global hub for opportunities in the education sector.

 2. Academic Coordinator or Administrator

-Academic coordinators play a critical role in ensuring the smooth operation of schools and educational programs.
+Academic coordinators ensure the smooth operation of schools and educational programs.

-Their responsibilities include managing teaching staff, scheduling classes, and implementing school policies.
+They manage teaching staff, schedule classes, and implement school policies.

 3. Educational Consultant

-As China continues to internationalize its education system, educational consultants are becoming essential.
+As China continues to internationalize its education system, educational consultants are in high demand.

 They provide guidance to institutions and students, particularly for overseas studies and implementing best practices in education.